How do people see you? Do they want to be like you? Do they trust you to lead them in a GOOD life?

 The question is: What kind of SHADOW are YOU choosing to be?

-What about our posterity to come, how will they feel about our legacy?
+How will our posterity feel about our legacy?

 It is never too late to change our SHADOW, that is the blessing of being here on this earth!

-At A Mother’s Shadow, we LEARN, we PRACTICE, and we BECOME better, a little bit every day.
+At A Mother’s Shadow: we LEARN, we PRACTICE and we BECOME better

 Carrie Groneman is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.